mr-andreas/mosa/README.md

 ## reducer

 The reducer resolves all declarations in the manifest and returns them.
 The declarations returned will all have concrete values.
+This gives us a definition of how the final state of our target system should look like.

-After our AST above has been run through the reducer, the following will be returned:
+After our AST above has been run through the reducer, the following will be
+returned:

 ```
 exec { 'apt-get install nginx': }